andysellick/sliderbtn/README.md

 Options
 -------

-Just the one for now. 'numbering': 0 or 1, causes indexing of elements to either start from 0 or 1, defaults to 1
+'numbering': 0 or 1, causes indexing of elements to either start from 0 or 1, defaults to 1 'initial': -1 off, 0 or higher sets which link to initialise as the active one on load 'initialInstant': sets whether initialisation of hilight should be instant or animated 'speed': sets speed of animation, ms

 Responsiveness
 --------------